Damonlin11/FDA-approved-Targeted-Therapies-Label-Extraction/README.md

 #### Instructions to load the two pre-trained negation models on Colab:
 1. Download the two pre-trained models, [negCue](https://aihub.cloud.google.com/u/1/p/2c29e298-0c75-435a-ae83-da80188b7f7b) and [negScope](https://aihub.cloud.google.com/u/1/p/0147a6f3-ddf7-498c-823d-014c3d1f1def), to your local computer from AI hub.
 They are in tar.gz format.
 Currently, they are shared with georgetwon.edu users.

 2. Unzip these two files.
 Each should yield one single file.
 They are negCue (1.31 GB) and negScope(1.4 GB).
-If you encounter unzip error on Mac, please see [here](https://discussions.apple.com/thread/8187518).
+If you encounter unzip error on Mac, please see [here](https://discussions.apple.com/thread/8187518) for possible solution.

 3. Upload both of them to your Google drive.
 It may take a bit of time.